miklevin/MikeLev.in/index.md

 AI makes it feels like we're facing a change like never before, but we've lived through the industrial, atomic and information ages.
 Humanity adapts.
 It's not the first time we have had to change the way we live and work.
-Join me as I, a 50-something, recovers enough neuroplacticity to adapt and thrive while avoiding the hamster wheel of tech, and mastering a small set of versatile timeless tools.
+Join me as I, a 50-something, musters enough neuroplacticity to adapt and thrive while avoiding the hamster wheel of tech, and mastering a small set of versatile timeless tools.
 On this site, I focus on: